Nonlinearity of transparent SNS weak links decreases sharply with length: Distinguishing short from shortish junctions

 as the absolute anharmonicity between the $jk$ and $ij$ transitions, where $\alpha_{012}$ corresponds to the previously inspected anharmonicity.
 We remark that the offset-charge dispersion may also hold useful diagnostic information, but in this work we avoid this issue by operating at resonance (where such dispersion is nominally quenched~\cite{averin_coulomb_1999,bargerbos_observation_2020,kringhoj_suppressed_2020,vakhtel_quantum_2023}) and setting the offset charge to the charge parity degeneracy point so that the anharmonicity is always computed at the charge sweet spot~\cite{koch_charge-insensitive_2007}.

-In Figure~\ref{fig:Higher_Anharms}(a), we show calculations of the first four anharmonicities as a function of the the scale of the potential (a multiplicative factor), keeping the effective transparencies near 1 for the short and finite length junctions.
-We plot them as a function ratio of the lowest transition frequency and the charging energy, $hf_{01}/E_C$, because $E_C$ is usually well approximated by simulation of the circuit design and $f_{01}$ is directly observed experimentally.
+In Figure~\ref{fig:Higher_Anharms}(a), we show calculations of the first four anharmonicities as a function of a multiplicative factor on the energy-phase relation, keeping the effective transparencies near 1 for the short and finite length junctions.
+We plot them as a function of the ratio of the lowest transition frequency and the charging energy, $hf_{01}/E_C$, because $E_C$ is usually well approximated by simulation of the circuit design and $f_{01}$ is directly observed experimentally.
 This ratio, for high values, is roughly proportional to the inverse of the characteristic impedance.
 On an absolute scale (for fixed $E_C$), the anharmonicities of highly transparent junctions are more stable to variation in the impedance than tunnel junctions, before diverging quickly below around $hf_{01}/E_C \lesssim 13$.
+Note also how the anharmonicities converge more quickly as the impedance is lowered for the long junction; this may be related to the impact of higher order nonlinearities also scaling with the transparency.

 However, by inspecting the anharmonicities relative to each other, we can gain more nuanced information.
 We find that in this respect the finite length junction behaves more similarly to a tunnel junction than the short junction for a typical transmon with $hf_{01}/E_C \sim 15 - 40$ (Fig.~\ref{fig:Higher_Anharms}(b)), although the anharmonicities relative to $E_C$ are drastically different (Fig.~\ref{fig:Higher_Anharms}(a)).
 For even lower impedance transmons, the intermediate length junction has more dramatic deviations, with higher anharmonicities dipping below the first anharmonicity.
 Therefore, we propose that inspection of these quantities together can provide more detailed information to constrain models of experimental devices.